In 2019, APA published a new manual of style.

 Print resource (book):

-Click HERE when there is need to cite a TWEET
+Click HERE when there is a need to cite a TWEET

 An ARABIC Language guide is also available.